Skip to content

 ↑ cursor after bold

-Tab also escapes from links:
+Tab and Shift+Tab also escape from links:

 Check out [VMark|](https://vmark.app)